 The Agriculture, Forestry and Fishing industry is mainly engaged in growing crops, raising animals, growing and harvesting timber, and harvesting fish and other animals from farms or their natural habitats.
 The industry covers both production and support services to production.

-- The sector employs approximately 79,400 people, with expected employment growth of 20 per cent over the five years to 2016–17, with the largest growth in Agriculture and related Agriculture, Forestry and Fishing Support Services.
+- The sector employs approximately 79,000 people, with expected growth of 4 per cent over the five years to 2017-18, with the largest growth in the Agriculture, Forestry and Fishing Support Services sub-sector.

-- Agriculture, Forestry and Fishing related courses accounted for around 9,800 government subsidised enrolments in 2012.
-TAFE fee-for-service provision in the sector was over 4,200 enrolments.
+- Agriculture, Forestry and Fishing related courses accounted for 8,300 government subsidised enrolments in 2013.
+TAFE fee-for-service provision in the sector was around 3,200 enrolments.

-- Apprenticeships and traineeships grew by 28 per cent to approximately 2,200 government subsidised enrolments between 2011 and 2012.
+- Apprenticeships grew by 78 per cent to approximately 80 government subsidised enrolments between 2008 and 2013.

-- Seven per cent of government subsidised enrolments related to specialised or in–shortage occupations.
+- In 2013, 7 per cent of government subsidised enrolments related to specialised or in shortage occupations.

-- There were 43 training providers delivering government subsidised training related to the Agriculture, Forestry and Fishing sector in 2012.
-TAFEs provided 65 per cent of government subsidised enrolments in 2012.
-Private Registered Training Organisations’ (RTOs) share of government subsidised vocational training increased from 29 per cent to 33 per cent of all enrolments between 2011 and 2012.
+- There were 40 training providers delivering government subsidised training related to the Agriculture, Forestry and Fishing sector in 2013.
+TAFEs provided 50 per cent of government subsidised enrolments in 2013.
+Private Registered Training Organisation (RTOs) accounted for 48 per cent of training delivery in 2013.